Serejka21/Planetarium-Api-Service/README.md

 # Planetarium API Service

 Planetarium API Service is a Django RESTful API backend for managing a planetarium's resources, including shows, show sessions, reservations, and more.
-It provides endpoints for creating, updating, deleting, and retrieving data related to various aspects of a planetarium's operations.
+It provides endpoints for creating, updating and retrieving data related to various aspects of a planetarium's operations.

 ## Features